sanctum-black/blog/big-data/6-big-data-file-formats-compared/6-big-data-file-formats-compared-pt-3.md

 ##### **Output**
 ![alt text](https://raw.githubusercontent.com/pabloaguirrenck/blog/master/big-data/6-big-data-file-formats-compared/performance_results/reading_time_scattered_boxplots_bg.png "Reading Time Box Plot")
-_Figure 1.3: Boxplot denoting the distribution of 20 trials of reading times for each file format_
+_**Figure 1.3:** Boxplot denoting the distribution of 20 trials of reading times for each file format_

 ### 2. Exporting the results in a tabular format
 We can also write our results in an Excel file.
 This is a valuable technique whenever we want to share or store information that took a fair amount of time to generate (*imagine explaining to our boss why we had to re-run a 2-hour performance test just to get the results back*).

 An Excel file is also a very friendly tabular format that everyone understands.
 It can be used to make further analyses such as pivoting or calculating statistical measures (*$mean$, $min$, $max$, $stdev$, among others*).

-For this part, we will be writing two `.xlsx` files, one for writing results and one for reading results.
+For this part, we will be writing four `.xlsx` files, two for writing results and two for reading results.
 Each file will have eight tabs, each consisting of the file format and the writing and reading times in seconds, respectively:

 ##### **Code**
 ```Python